sourcegraph/about/content/blogposts/blog-post-starter-pack.md

 ### Video

-The `Video` component supports local files.
-First, upload the .webm and .mp4 versions of the video to Google Cloud.
+The `Video` component supports .mp4 and .webm files.
+First, upload the two versions of the video to Google Cloud.
 Then, add the root names of these files to the `source` property, without including their extensions.
 You can choose to repeat a video by including the `loop` property, or display the caption using the `showCaption` property.

 <Video
   source={{webm: 'blog/shift-left/01-code-reuse', mp4: 'blog/shift-left/01-code-reuse'}}